nlbdev/mathml-guidelines/Nordic MathML Guidelines.md

 ### Labeling and referencing equations

 It is common to label equations and then reference these equations later on in mathematical text.
-In MathML the `<mtable>` element is used to mark up labeled equations.
+In MathML the `<mtable>` element is used to mark up labeled equations. **Note:** The `intent` attribute used in this markup is not yet supported by the Nordic epub validator.

 Example of a labeled equation